-The Department of Elementary Education / Early Childhood / Special Education (ELECSE) offers one undergraduate program - Elementary Education - and three graduate program: an Instructional Specialist degree with concentrations in Reading Specialist PK-12/Elementary Content/Elementary STEM, a master’s degree in Early Childhood Unified Education (Birth to Age 8 or Birth to K), and a master’s degree in special education with concentrations avaiable in adaptive or gifted, talented, and creative.
+The Department of Elementary Education / Early Childhood / Special Education (ELECSE) offers one undergraduate program - Elementary Education - and three graduate programs: an Instructional Specialist degree with concentrations in Reading Specialist PK-12/Elementary Content/Elementary STEM, a master’s degree in Early Childhood Unified Education (Birth to Age 8 or Birth to K), and a master’s degree in special education with concentrations available in adaptive or gifted, talented, and creative.
 The department is part of The Teachers College at Emporia State University.
 Learn more...

 Bachelor of Science, Elementary Education